Your pot is put into various types of investments and it goes up or down based on how much is paid in and how well the investments perform.

 When we talk about what your pension pot could be worth in the future, we need to make some assumptions.
 Find out the assumptions we use in our SMPI guide.

 We refer to "costs and charges" in your statement.
 The "My investment choices" section shows what the costs are as a percentage but it can be really hard to know what this means in pounds and pence per year, and what difference costs can make to your pot over the long term.
-You can see a few examples of what difference charges can make to your pot in our DC governance statement.
+You can see a few examples of what difference charges can make to your pot in our DC Chair's Statement.
 We update this each year.

 How to make a complaint